More Useful Stuff

 Breathe easy, men: if you don’t last long, women are generally forgiving – provided you make up for it.
 “Only if things ended immediately afterwards would I ever say he didn’t last very long,” says Victoria.
 “If he’s a one-pump and done, it does get talked about,” admits Janna, “but if he makes up for it later that night or in the morning, I’ll have only good things to say.”
 And again, personality matters: “If we like him, we make excuses for him,” says Paula.
 “If we don’t like him, we make fun of him.
 Harsh, but true.”

-Win her approval If you climax quickly, resist the panicked urge to explain.
+What you should do: If you climax quickly, resist the panicked urge to explain.
 (We see through the classic, “This never happens to me, I swear.”)
 “Instead, make it about how sexy she is and how much she’s turned you on, not about how you aren’t in control,” says Herbenick.
 Then make sure she gets her turn.